-- 29(1) Except in accordance with subsection (3), a former Minister shall not, for a period of 6 months after ceasing to be a member of the Executive Council, - (a) on behalf of himself or any other person, solicit or accept a contract or benefit from a department of the public service or a Provincial agency with which the former Minister had significant official dealings during the former Minister's last year of service as a Minister, - (b) accept employment with a person or entity, or appointment to the board of directors or equivalent body of an entity, with which the former Minister had significant official dealings during the former Minister's last year of service as a Minister, or - (c) act on a commercial basis in connection with any ongoing matter in connection with which the former Minister, while in office, directly acted for or advised a department of the public service or a Provincial agency involved in the matter. - (2) For the purposes of subsection (1), a former Minister has had significant official dealings with a department of the public service, Provincial agency, person or entity if the former Minister, while in office, was directly and substantively involved with the department, Provincial agency, person or entity in an important matter. - (3) Subsection (1) does not apply - (a) to any contract with or benefit from the Crown if the conditions on which and the manner in which the contract or benefit is awarded, approved or given are the same for all persons similarly entitled, or if the award, approval or grant results from an impartially administered process open to a significant class of persons, or - (b) to an activity, contract or benefit if the Ethics Commissioner has exempted the activity, contract or benefit from the operation of subsection (1) and the former Minister observes and performs any conditions on which the Ethics Commissioner has granted the exemption. - (4) A former Minister who contravenes this section and who at the time of the contravention is a Member of the Legislative Assembly breaches administered process or open to a significant class of persons, or
+- contract or benefit from a department of the public service or a Provincial agency with which the former Minister had significant official dealings during the former Minister's last year of service as a Minister, - (b) accept employment with a person or entity, or appointment to the board of directors or equivalent body of an entity, with which the former Minister had significant official dealings during the former Minister's last year of service as a Minister, or - (c) act on a commercial basis in connection with any ongoing matter in connection with which the former Minister, while in office, directly acted for or advised a department of the public service or a Provincial agency involved in the matter. - (2) For the purposes of subsection (1), a former Minister has had significant official dealings with a department of the public service, Provincial agency, person or entity if the former Minister, while in office, was directly and substantively involved with the department, Provincial agency, person or entity in an important matter. - (3) Subsection (1) does not apply - (a) to any contract with or benefit from the Crown if the conditions on which and the manner in which the contract or benefit is awarded, approved or given are the same for all persons similarly entitled, or if the award, approval or grant results from an impartially administered process open to a significant class of persons, or - (b) to an activity, contract or benefit if the Ethics Commissioner has exempted the activity, contract or benefit from the operation of subsection (1) and the former Minister observes and performs any conditions on which the Ethics Commissioner has granted the exemption. - (4) A former Minister who contravenes this section and who at the time of the contravention is a Member of the Legislative Assembly breaches this Act. - (5) A former Minister who contravenes this section and who at the time of the contravention is not a Member of the Legislative Assembly is guilty of an offence and liable on summary conviction to a fine not exceeding \$20 000. - 30 A Minister breaches this Act if the Minister knowingly awards or approves a contract or gives a benefit to a former

-- (b) to an activity, contract or benefit if the Ethics Commissioner has exempted the activity, contract or benefit from the operation of subsection (1) and the former Minister or former Leader observes and performs any conditions on which the Ethics Commissioner has granted the exemption. - (4) A former Minister or former Leader who contravenes this section and who at the time of the contravention is a Member of the Legislative Assembly breaches this Act. - (5) A former Minister or former Leader who contravenes this section and who at the time of the contravention is not a Member of the Legislative Assembly is guilty of an offence and liable on summary conviction to a fine not exceeding \$20 000. - 30 A Minister breaches this Act if the Minister knowingly awards or approves a contract or gives a benefit to a former Minister or former Leader who is acting in contravention of section 29. - 18 Section 31(2) is repealed and the following is substituted: - (2) the Ethics Commissioner may not be - (a) a Member of the Legislative Assembly, or - (b) hold any office or engage in any occupation or business that might cause a conflict with the Ethics Commissioner's duties - 19 Except in the following provisions, "Member" is struck out wherever it occurs and "public office holder" is substituted:
+- (4) A former Minister or former Leader who contravenes this section and who at the time of the contravention is a Member of the Legislative Assembly breaches this Act. - (5) A former Minister or former Leader who contravenes this section and who at the time of the contravention is not a Member of the Legislative Assembly is guilty of an offence and liable on summary conviction to a fine not exceeding \$20 000. - 30 A Minister breaches this Act if the Minister knowingly awards or approves a contract or gives a benefit to a former Minister or former Leader who is acting in contravention of section 29.

+18 Section 31(2) is repealed and the following is substituted:

+- (2) the Ethics Commissioner may not be - (a) a Member of the Legislative Assembly, or - (b) hold any office or engage in any occupation or business that might cause a conflict with the Ethics Commissioner's duties.

+19 Except in the following provisions, "Member" is struck out wherever it occurs and "public office holder" is substituted: